FreeRad1cal/KD-Tree/readme.md

 ```c++
 auto kd_tree = BK_KD_tree::KD_tree<3, std::string, BK_KD_tree::Comparer_wrapper<std::less, std::less, std::less>, BK_KD_tree::Type_wrapper<int, int, std::string>, false>();
 ```
-The first template parameter (`Dim`) specifies the number of dimensions for the search key - in this case 3.
+The first template parameter (`Dim`) specifies the number of dimensions for the search key - in this case `3`.
 The second template parameter (`Mapped`) specifies the type of the mapped type - in this case `std::string`.
 The third template parameter (`PredWrapper`) specifies the predicate types that are to be used for each of the dimensions.
 These must be wrapped in the helper `BK_KD_tree::Comparer_wrapper` template.
 The fourth template parameter (`DimWrapper`) specifies the types for the dimensions.
 Likewise, these must be wrapped in the `BK_KD_tree::Type_wrapper` template.
 The number of arguments to `Comparer_wrapper` and `Type_wrapper` templates must match the number of dimensions.
-The only exception is when either all dimensions have the same type or use the same predicate, in which case the wrappers can be instantiated with only one argument.
-Lastly, the last template parameter (`Mfl`) specifies whether the tree should allow duplicate keys (currently not implemented).
+The only exception is when all dimensions either have the same type or use the same predicate, in which case the wrappers can be instantiated with only one argument.
+Lastly, the last template parameter (`Mfl`) specifies whether the tree should allow duplicate keys (this functionality is currently not implemented).

 A set of default copy and move constructors and assignment operators are also provided.